lucianoiam/guinda/README.md

 ```

-It can be also imported as a module.
-Note that the module version is just a shim
+The library can be imported as a module.
+Note that the module version is just a
-that loads the regular version and exports its classes.
+shim that loads the regular version and exports its classes.
 It makes use of the
 `export default await` construct which works on Firefox and Chrome but does not
 seem to work on Safari as of Jul '21.
 ```JavaScript